 The pizzas are cooked when they are crusty around the edges and cooked through in the centre.
 I test this using a knife, the centre won’t be as crusty as the edges but you should feel resistance.
 If it’s still soft give the pizza another 5 minutes baking, reducing the heat slightly if the top is cooked.

 Using a palette knife loosen the pizza around the edges and run it underneath.
 Slide the pizza out of the baking tray onto a large wooden board, or I have glass worktop saver (don’t use knives on glass it’ll blunt them) which I only use for pizzas.
 Cut into squares using a pizza cutter.
-There are usually get 15 squares per pizza.
+I usually get 15 squares per pizza.

 This Homemade Ciabatta Base Pizza is so easy, adaptable and reliable that makes it perfect for parties, buffets, weekend meals, sleepovers the list is endless.
 The perfect food for Feasting, Sharing and having Fun!